 Appropriate: The language and themes of your quest should be appropriate for all students.
 Avoid strong or offensive language, shocking themes, discrimination, and violence.

-Accessible: Your quest should be in English and contain files or assignments that other teachers can access.
-(The Marketplace will be in other languages at a future date.)
+Accessible: Your quest should be in English and contain files or assignments that other teachers can access or download.
+(The Marketplace will be available in other languages at a future date.)

 - Proofread: Make sure to submit the final reviewed version of your quest.
-Make sure to check for consistency in the story and for grammar and spelling mistakes before submitting your work.
+Check the story for consistency, grammar, and spelling mistakes before submitting your work.

-If you want, you can make your quest that much better by using:
+If you want, you can make your quest much better by using:

 An original and compelling storyline: Using a story in a quest is not mandatory, but it does help students feel engaged with your content.
 Create a compelling story from scratch to make it a hit.

 Copyright-free content: Make sure that the content you use in your quest is either free of rights or that the source is properly cited when you use it in your work.

-- Self-paced objectives and branching paths: Using Classcraft features within your quest and promoting personalized and differentiated learning will make them that much more interesting for other teachers.
+- Self-paced objectives and branching paths: Using Classcraft features within your quest and promoting personalized and differentiated learning will make it that much more interesting for other teachers.

 Why was my quest denied?

-Is difficult to read or understand (your quest contains too many typos or is confusing to read)
+Is difficult to read or understand (quest contains too many typos or is confusing to read)